GeunhwaJeong/haneul-new/sdk/typescript/README.md

 $ pnpm sdk build
 ```

+> All `pnpm` commands are intended to be run in the root of the Haneul repo.
+You can also run them within the `sdk/typescript` directory, and remove change `pnpm sdk` to just `pnpm` when running commands.

 ## Type Doc

 You can view the generated [Type Doc](https://typedoc.org/) for the [current release of the SDK](https://www.npmjs.com/package/@haneullabs/haneul.js) at http://typescript-sdk-docs.s3-website-us-east-1.amazonaws.com/.